GAZ-M1: Local modifications

 The development of the M-1 involved many changes to the Ford on which it was based, so that many came to view the Russian car as a separate model.
 The rather primitive Ford suspension was completely redesigned to cope with local conditions, and matched to strong steel wheels.
-The GAZ-M1 did not use the Ford V8 as used in the American counterpart but an improved variant of its predecessor engine, this was likely because Ford had sent only sent drawings of the V8 to GAZ and not the actual tooling.
+The GAZ-M1 did not use the Ford V8 as used in the American counterpart but an improved variant of its predecessor engine, this was likely because Ford had only sent drawings of the V8 to GAZ and not the actual tooling.
 The GAZ development team had not had access to the actual Ford engine as fitted in Detroit, and so they had to make do with what they already had available and improvise.
 The GAZ engineers also redesigned the front wings which left the Russian car with a more elegant shape which provided better protection from the elements for the front suspension.